-2014 CAP Payments to agricultural and rural businesses operating in Scotland
+2015 and 2016 CAP Payments to agricultural, forestry and rural businesses operating in Scotland

-The Scottish Government remains committed to transparency in the use of public funds, including the publication of details on payments made to Scottish beneficiaries (businesses) under the CAP (Common Agricultural Policy).
-This also ensures compliance with EU Regulation No. 1306/2013 and Commission Regulation No. 908/2014 which require EU Member States to publish details of recipients of CAP subsidy payments on a single Member State website.
-On this UK website you will find details of amounts received by Scottish beneficiaries under the CAP during the EU financial year of 16 October 2013 to 15 October 2014.
+The Scottish Government remains committed to transparency in the use of public funds, including the publication of details on payments made to Scottish beneficiaries (businesses) under the Common Agricultural Policy (CAP).
+This also ensures compliance with EU Regulation No. 1306/2013 and Commission Regulation No. 908/2014 which require EU Member States to publish details of recipients of CAP subsidy payments on a single Member State (UK) website.

 On the UK website you will find details of amounts received by Scottish beneficiaries under the CAP during the EU financial years of 16 October 2014 to 15 October 2015 and 16 October 2015 to 15 October 2016.
 Please note that as these figures relate only to payments made up to 15 October 2016, as in previous years no figures are available for the 2016 Basic Payment Scheme.
 Please also note that these figures do not include any of the Loan Schemes that we have operated in the last 2 years.

 The total amount received by each beneficiary is shown under the 2 headings: Direct Aid schemes (i.e. BPS, Greening, Young Farmer and Voluntary Coupled Support) and Rural Development (SRDP) schemes.
 Detailed guidance on how best to use the available Search options is on the UK website.
 Once you have conducted a search, clicking on the Details part at the right hand side of a beneficiary’s name will show how much that business was paid under each scheme (e.g. BPS, VCS, LFASS, RP, LMO).